 New Zealand's post-1989 planted forests were first sampled in 2007 and 2008 and then re-measured in 2011 and 2012.
 The planted forest inventory shifted from a periodic to a continuous inventory in 2016.
 The inventory provides a plot-based estimate of carbon stock within this forest type.
-The uncertainty of the post-1989 planted forest biomass estimate at the 95 per cent confidence interval is ±12.25 per cent (Paul et al., unpublished(d)).
+The uncertainty of the post-1989 planted forest biomass estimate at the 95 per cent confidence interval is $\pm 14.2$ per cent (Paul et al., unpublished(b)).